-Irish Roses–wild or not–are the focus of this edition of Covers of the Week.
+Irish roses—wild or not—are the focus of this edition of Covers of the Week.
 St. Patrick’s Day is coming up soon, so Erin go Bragh!

 Theme: Irish Roses

 Having no idea what an actual Irish rose looked like, I was surprised to discover that “the official Irish Rose” (L. Aeonium arboreum) is a succulent.
 Succulents are hearty plants that, like cacti, should be easy for anyone to maintain.
-(Not me; every cactus and succulent to have been under my brown thumb came to a bad, sad end).

-Most of these wildflowers bloom in June and July, their white, pink, and purple blossoms adding bright bursts of color to the Emerald Isle.
+Most of these wildflowers bloom in June and July, their white, pink, and purple blossoms adding bright bursts of rosy color to the Emerald Isle.

 “My Wild Irish Rose… the sweetest flower that grows…”

-“My Wild Irish Rose, Chancellor “Chauncey” Olcott.
-1899
+My Wild Irish Rose, Chancellor “Chauncey” Olcott, 1899

 The Covers